Poetry/Literary Magazines and Resources

 Taverner's Koans: Alan DeNiro's wonderful poetry resource site that has discussions, features, writing advice and references, links, and a bookstore.

-Thyalzine: Australian arts and literature, on landscape and animals--by Coral Hull.
+Thyalzine: Australian arts and literature, on landscape and animals.

 Unlikely Stories: A collection of articles, literature and poetry, and stuff.

 The Apparitions: Alex Walsh's band.
 "Flavors of Velvet Underground, The Beatles and Stones on acid, jazz, folk-rooted boys and girls with keyboards, electric bass, the Flying Paredes-Diaz Brothers on drums and percussion..."

 Beat Generation News: Mary Sands' site about the beats, what happened, what is happening, what might happen.

 Radio Clambake: Two nonstop radio streams: one is all classic jazz; the other is an eclectic mix of comedy, punk, jazz, and everything--yes, everything.

 Shambhala Sun: A magazine "about waking up," it celebrates the arts, Buddhism, modern life, relationships, politics, and literature.

 Terrain Magazine: A journal of the built and natural environment, with poetry, articles, essays, fiction, columns, and news.

 WHATWEB: Gary Gach's online mindful poetry zone."Online & off, the project brings together two things popular in the late 20th century: contemporary Buddhism and poetry.
 See for yourself how poetry is informed by, and informs, Buddhism today!"

 Ira Cohen: The most complete site about Ira Cohen's life and works can be found at Big Bridge.